Designing a Workplace Reuse System

 Ideate

-I built a user flow with touchpoints, motives and opportunities, from onboarding through to completing their first food order.
-This helped identify friction points and surfaced key opportunities.
+I created a user flow to map touchpoints, motives, and opportunities, from onboarding to completing a food order.
+This highlighted friction points and revealed opportunities for improvement.

 Problems